shaylanmasson/shaylanmasson.github.io/_posts/2019-11-12-cake-decorating.md

 ---
 I let my creative mind flow through the cakes I decorate.

-When I was nine years old I decorated my first cake, it was a farm cake for a contest at a local fair, and have been passionate about cake decorating ever since.
+When I was nine years old I decorated my first cake, it was a farm cake for a contest at a local fair, and I have been passionate about cake decorating ever since.
 Over the years I have decorated many cakes for many different occasions including birthdays, baby showers, retirement parties and many other special events.
 I have worked with both icing and fondant on my cakes.

 Cake decorating is a skill that takes a lot of experimenting and practice.
 Cake decorating can teach a huge lesson of failure, as well as patience.
 The materials you are working with can be difficult at times, you have to have the right thickness of icing to hold but not too thick at the same time, cakes can be fragile and and fondant can be frustrating to shape.
 There are many times when you have to experiment, try different tips, icing etc. until you find what is exactly right.